rmusab/rmusab.github.io/_pages/teaching.md

 - A great [blog post](https://huyenchip.com/2023/10/10/multimodal.html) on Multimodality and Large Multimodal Models (LMMs).

-- One more [blog post](https://www.determined.ai/blog/multimodal-llms) about popular LMM architectures from DeterminedAI.
+- One more [blog post](https://www.determined.ai/blog/multimodal-llms) about popular LMM architectures from Determined AI.